-If you are interested in being a part of our future Summer 2020 cohort: The application deadline will be December 15, 2019.
+If you are interested in being a part of our Summer 2020 cohort, the application deadline will be December 15, 2019.
 We have already selected our 2018 cohort.
+We do not admit on a rolling basis.

 The job-embedded Ed.D allows you to learn online while applying new methods of teaching at work.
 The result is improvement for every student you teach, and improvement for your school as whole.